DrChainsaw/NaiveGAflux.jl/README.md

 ### Mutation

 Mutation is the way one existing candidate is transformed to a slightly different candidate.
-NaiveGAflux supports doing this while preserving weights and connections between neurons, thus reducing the impact of mutating an already trained candidate.
+NaiveGAflux supports doing this while preserving weights and alignment between layers, thus reducing the impact of mutating an already trained candidate.

 The following basic mutation operations are currently supported:
-1. Change the output size of vertices using `NoutMutation`
+1. Change the output size of vertices using `NoutMutation`.
-2. Remove vertices using `RemoveVertexMutation`
+2. Remove vertices using `RemoveVertexMutation`.
-3. Add vertices using `AddVertexMutation`
+3. Add vertices using `AddVertexMutation`.

-To be added:
-1. Mutation of kernel size for conv layers
+4. Mutation of kernel size for conv layers using `KernelSizeMutation`.
+5. Change of activation function using `ActivationFunctionMutation`.

+It is also possible to implement mutation of learning rate and optimizer using `evolve_candidate`, but a convenient way to do this still TBA, see Cifar10 example in the meantime.

 Possible but not planned:
 1. Add an edge from one vertex to another